Pequannock Township, New Jersey: Public transportation

-The Mountain View and Lincoln Park NJ Transit stations are both near Pequannock, offering service on the Montclair-Boonton Line to Hoboken Terminal.
+The NJ Transit Mountain View and Lincoln Park train stations are both near Pequannock, offering service on the Montclair-Boonton Line to Hoboken Terminal.
 Pequannock Township was formerly served by the Pompton Plains railroad station, which has been added to the National Register of Historic Places.

-Bus service is provided by NJ Transit on the 194 line to the Port Authority Bus Terminal in Midtown Manhattan.Morris County System Map, NJ Transit.
-Accessed August 3, 2015.
+Bus service is provided by NJ Transit on the 194 line to the Port Authority Bus Terminal in Midtown Manhattan.
 In September 2012, as part of budget cuts, NJ Transit suspended service to Newark on the 75 line.

-Downtown Pompton Plains is 19.8 mi from Newark Liberty International Airport in Newark / Elizabeth, 14.1 mi from Teterboro Airport, 13.7 mi from Morristown Municipal Airport in Hanover Township, 11.5 mi from Greenwood Lake Airport in West Milford, 6.6 mi from Essex County Airport and 1.6 mi from Lincoln Park Airport in Lincoln Park Borough.
+Downtown Pompton Plains is 19.8 mi from Newark Liberty International Airport in Newark / Elizabeth, 14.1 mi from Teterboro Airport, 13.7 mi from Morristown Municipal Airport in Hanover Township, 11.5 mi from Greenwood Lake Airport in West Milford, 6.6 mi from Essex County Airport and 1.6 mi from Lincoln Park Airport in Lincoln Park.

 Media

 Pequannock is served by New York City TV stations.
-It is served by the newspapers The Star-Ledger, the Daily Record, and The Record of Bergen County.
+It is served by the newspapers the Daily Record and The Record of Bergen County.